 About us

-Zuzeum is a modern art centre, home of the Zuzāns collection, the largest private collection of Latvian art in the world.
+Zuzeum is a contemporary art centre, home of the Zuzāns Collection, the largest private collection of Latvian art in the world.

-Located in the historical center of Riga, Zuzeum is the largest private collection of Latvian art in the world, comprising almost 30,000 objects.
-The Zuzāns Collection initially focused on Latvian art and is the most extensive such private collection in the world.
-Over time, the acquisition of international contemporary art became the primary means of expanding the Collection
+The Zuzāns Collection initially centered on Latvian art, making it the most extensive private collection of its kind worldwide.
+Over time, the acquisition of international contemporary art became the primary means of expanding the collection.

-Zuzeum’s program is also reflected in its regional and national partnerships for sharing collections and programs and engaging new audiences.
+Zuzeum program is also reflected through regional and national partnerships, enabling the sharing of collections and exhibitions while engaging new audiences.

 Zuzeum Art Centre

-Zuzeum is housed in a former cork factory designed and built in 1910 by architect and engineer Edmund von Trompowsky and has over 1,100 square meters of space.
-It is a place for cultural exchange, offering exhibitions and public events, a studio for artists, art storage, a public zone with a meeting and working space, a cafe, and a shop.
+Zuzeum is housed in a former cork factory built in 1910 by architect and engineer Edmund von Trompowsky, with over 1,200 square meters of space.
+It is a place for cultural exchange, offering exhibitions, public events, a studio for artists, art storage, a public space with a meeting and working space, a cafe, and a shop.

 The building